cap-js-community/websocket/README.md

 The custom format class needs to implement the following functions:

 - **parse(data)**: Parse the event data into internal data (JSON), i.e. `{ event, data }`
-- **compose(event, data)**: Compose the event and internal data (JSON) into a formatted string.
+- **compose(event, data, headers)**: Compose the internal event data (JSON) and event headers into a formatted string.
   For kind `socket.io`, it can also be a JSON object.

 In addition, it can implement the following functions (optional):

-- **constructor(service)**: Setup instance with service definition on creation
+- **constructor(service, origin)**: Setup instance with service definition and origin format on creation

 #### Generic Format

-Additionally, a custom formatter can be based on the generic implementation `format/generic.js` providing a name and identifier.
+Additionally, a custom formatter can be based on the generic implementation `src/format/generic.js` providing a name and identifier.
 Values are derived via CDS annotations based on wildcard annotations `@websocket.<format>.<annotation>` or `@ws.<format>.<annotation>` using the formatter name.

 In addition, provided header values in the `websocket` or `ws` section are also used to derived values from.
 Format specific headers can also be defined in formatter named subsection, e.g. `ws.cloudevent.e: true` (for format `cloudevent`), to avoid conflicts.